Baseline Values of Trunk Endurance and Hip Strength in Collegiate Athletes

 CONCLUSIONS: The descriptive data from these trunk and hip tests allow for the development of baseline values for each test.
 By investigating these measures in an athletic population, we hope to provide health care professionals with further insights about the trunk and hip muscle performance in athletes to prevent and rehabilitate athletic injuries.

 Lanning, Crystal L.; Uhl, Timothy L.; Ingram, Christi L.; Mattacola, Carl G.; English, Tony; and Newsom, Staci, "Baseline Values of Trunk Endurance and Hip Strength in Collegiate Athletes" (2006).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 3.